 |Art/Design & Technology

 We will be creating our own Space surfaces using Modroc, focusing on textures and the different colours of each planet.
 The children will also make their own jetpacks and design space food and packaging, based upon their own design criteria.

 The children will work upon their ability to program using algorithms, using various technology to develop their skills.
 As a link to our topic, they will also use ICT equipment to research various spaceships, as well as creating their own animal using software on the laptops.
 We will learn about online safety and discuss the uses of computers beyond school.

 We will be continuing to use the ‘Charanga’ music scheme to develop our voice and instrument skills.
 We will be continuing with our frequent ‘wake up, shake ups’ throughout the day, to encourage children to develop their listening and singing skills.

-Please ensure your child comes into school in their PE kits on PE days.
+Please ensure your child brings a complete P.E kit into school with them.
 They will be working initially on; Ball Skills- agility, spatial awareness, sending, receiving and co-ordination.

 English, Phonics, Maths and Spelling homework will be given out each Friday on class dojo and occasionally as a hard copy.
 It is also expected that children complete 5 minutes worth of spelling practice every day, as well as daily reading.

 Reading at home should consist of parents listening and questioning their child, for a bare minimum of 3 times a week.
 I cannot stress how important this is and what a huge impact reading has on all areas of the learning.

 In Year One, we start off with 100 High Frequency Words which all children need to be able to spell and read.
 It is therefore crucial that they are practicing these at home.
-Each week, the children will complete a ‘Spelling Challenge’, focusing on the 5 spellings they received the week before.
+Each week, the children will complete a ‘Spelling Challenge’on Wednesday, focusing on the 5 spellings they received the week before.
 The expectation is that they try 5 words a week, any they get wrong will become a focus for the next week.